 Updated 19 October 2023

 As age-old as the Android vs iOS debate is the Material Design vs Flat Design debate.
-While mobile app developers majorly have been swooning over the intuitiveness of Material Design, there is no denying of the fact that Flat Design simplicity is a force to be reckoned with.
+While mobile app developers have been swooning over the intuitiveness of Material Design, there is no denying the fact that Flat Design simplicity is a force to be reckoned with.

 Both the design principles, even after being operative on two very different guidelines, have still managed to divide the designers’ community.